 Effective treatment requires constant communication between the doctor and the patient.
 Before telehealth, communication failure used to pose a significant problem.
 Fortunately, this technological tool has made it possible for doctors to engage with their patients via digital devices.

 Telehealth helps patients to quickly consult healthcare providers and learn more about their health condition.
-This significantly improves the recovery process.

 Effective Remote Monitoring